Azure/azure-functions-mysql-extension/docs/BindingsOverview.md

 ## Trigger Binding

-Azure SQL Trigger bindings monitor the user table for changes (i.e., row inserts, updates, and deletes) and invokes the function with updated rows.
+Azure MySQL Trigger bindings monitor the user table for changes (i.e., row inserts, updates, and deletes) and invokes the function with updated rows.

 For an in-depth explanation of how the trigger functions see the [Trigger Binding](./TriggerBinding.md) documentation.

 ### Change Tracking Setup

-Azure SQL Trigger bindings utilize SQL [change tracking](https://docs.microsoft.com/sql/relational-databases/track-changes/about-change-tracking-sql-server) functionality to monitor the user table for changes.
-As such, it is necessary to enable change tracking on the SQL database and the SQL table before using the trigger support.
+Azure MySQL Trigger bindings utilize MySQL [change tracking](https://docs.microsoft.com/mysql/relational-databases/track-changes/about-change-tracking-mysql-server) functionality to monitor the user table for changes.
+As such, it is necessary to enable change tracking on the MySQL database and the MySQL table before using the trigger support.
 The change tracking can be enabled through the following two queries.

-1. Enabling change tracking on the SQL database:
+1. Enabling change tracking on the MySQL database:

-    ```sql
+    ```mysql
     ALTER DATABASE ['your database name']
     SET CHANGE_TRACKING = ON
     (CHANGE_RETENTION = 2 DAYS, AUTO_CLEANUP = ON);